Best Tipis to Buy in 2023

 If you want a tipi with more vibrant colors so you can spot it from far away much more easily, you may want to take a look at the Safacus 12 x 12, which comes in a bright blue color, a stark contrast to the toned-down colors of other tents on this list.
 It is a 6–7-person tent, so you can easily fit yourself and a small group with all your gear.
 It holds up well against heavy winds and bad weather and includes a sewn-in reinforced floor to ensure that water (or bugs) won’t leak in.
 It has 2 zippered doors with a mesh screen to provide some cool airflow if it starts getting too hot inside.
 There are 4 additional air vents to help with this as well.
 The structure has 4 solid clear windows (PVC) to allow light to come in and covers to keep light out.
 The tent’s peak is 8.4 ft. high, with a strong steel pole in the center to keep it from blowing over in heavy winds.
 The 190T polyester is not only strong enough to avoid rips and tears but also waterproof rated at 2000 mm, enough to keep you dry inside during heavy rainfall.
 The material and poles are also sturdy enough to withstand snow, making this tipi great for winter campouts.
 If you plan on hiking for a while to get to your camping spots, it will interest you to know that all of the materials of the tent when packed down weigh only 15 lbs.
 Few tipis give you the combination of being so light while also being durable in winter weather, making the Safacus one of the most versatile models out there.

-These are all great high-quality tents, though you may want to take a look at some other designs as well, such as bell tents.
+The tents mentioned above are all great high-quality tents, though you may want to take a look at some other designs as well, such as bell tents.
 Bell tents are another popular kind of tent, and they are remarkably similar in design to a tipi, though they are held up by a large center pole rather than a structure of intersecting wall poles.
 Bell tents are beloved for glamping and luxury outdoor getaways.